Posting Positions and General Information

 Periodically, a department may need to hire a student employee for a new position.
 Before hiring, that department must create a job description for the new position, which must then be approved through the Student Employment Office.
 In most cases the process is very simple:

-- Make sure there is enough money in your budget to pay a new student employee at least $8.00 an hour (depending on the job) for the duration of their employment.
+- Review your budget to ensure you would be able to pay a new student employee or employees the minimum wage of $9.00 an hour or higher depending on the job for the duration of their employment.

-- Develop a job description including the job’s location, duration, contact person, and how to apply, as well as the required applicant qualifications, duties, and responsibilities.
-Be thorough and up-front with the details so that students will know what to expect.
-E-mail this job description to the Student Employment Coordinator (firstname.lastname@example.org) for review.
+- Develop a job description including the hiring department, job’s location, duration, contact person, and application process, in addition to the standard applicant qualifications, duties, and responsibilities.
+Be thorough with the details in order that students will know of the expectations.
+E-mail this job description to Debra Lively of the Student Employment Office at DebraLively@pointloma.edu for review.

-- If the Student Employment Coordinator determines that the position is a Level 1 minimum wage position, the job may be posted without further discussion.
+- If the Office of Student Employment determines that the position is a Level 1 paying minimum wage, the job may be posted without further discussion.

-- The Student Employment Coordinator will compare the job description in question with other jobs already in place on campus and tentatively assign it a comparable pay rate.
-(You will be notified immediately if it appears that the job will warrant a pay rate higher than minimum wage.)
+- The job description in question will be compared with other positions already in place on campus and tentatively assign it a comparable pay rate.

 Temporary Student Employees (Work Corps)

-The Student Employment Office offers a “temp service” to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
-The Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
-The Student Employment Office maintains a bulk voice mail list for these students.
-Simply contact us with your temporary employment need and we will pass the information along to the Work Corps.
+The Student Employment Office offers temporary employees to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
+The Temporary Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
+The Student Employment Office maintains an e-mail distribution list for these students.

 On-Campus Job Fair